8 September 2023

 You just need to breathe and prepare, prepare, prepare!
-We have a whole blog dedicated to The Most Common Internship Interview Questions - it does have the word ‘internship in the title, but this blog is SUPER relevant to placement interviews too.
+We have a whole blog dedicated to Placement Interviews & Assessment Centres.

-When you have the job, buy a very expensive packet of biscuits to celebrate.
+When you have the job, buy a delicious packet of biscuits to celebrate.

 But it’s totally worth it.
-Once you have a placement, you’re laughing.
-Your career will have officially been kick-started.
+Once you have a placement, you’ll be on cloud 9.